The Best Stargazing Spots in Australia for a Magical Night

 Howqua Hill

-One hour out from Mansfield, Howqua Hill is a hidden gem when it comes to stargazing spots in Victoria.
-Rich with history, the river here used to be teeming with gold miners back in the gold rush days.
-And now, while there may be no actual gold, it’s a gold mine when it comes to stargazing.
-We recommend camping at Sheepyard Flat, which has plenty of clearings that make staring into the night sky easy peasy.
+An hour from Mansfield, Howqua Hill rewards the trip.
+Rich with history, the river here once teemed with gold miners during the gold rush days.
+While there’s no actual gold now, it’s a treasure trove for star lovers.
+We recommend camping at Sheepyard Flat, where plenty of clearings make gazing into the night sky effortless.

 Grampians National Park

-What better place to go stargazing than at one of Victoria’s most popular – and vast – national parks?
-Grampians National Park has multiple spots that are perfect for stargazing, including Cato Lake Park, Mount Arapiles, Reed Lookout and Boroka Lookout.
-And with little light pollution, your view of the stars won’t be obstructed.
-Make sure you rug up, below the temperature drops as soon as the sun sets.
+What better place to go stargazing than one of Victoria’s most popular — and expansive — national parks?
+Grampians National Park offers multiple prime spots for starry nights, including Cato Lake Park, Mount Arapiles, Reed Lookout, and Boroka Lookout.
+With minimal light pollution, your view of the stars remains uninterrupted.
+Just be sure to rug up — the temperature drops sharply as soon as the sun sets.

-Don yourself in a generous number of layers before heading down to the beach at Philip Island with a hot chocolate in hand to watch the stars light up the night sky.
-This small island town is perfect for stargazing once you head away from the streetlights and onto the sandy shores.
-Bring a towel to sit on and a blanket for wrap you and your boo in, then get ready to have some deep and meaningful chats as you stare up at the sky.
+Bundle up in layers before heading to Phillip Island’s beach with a hot chocolate in hand, ready to watch stars ignite the night sky.
+This quiet island town reveals its celestial side once you leave the streetlights behind and settle onto the sandy shores.
+Bring a towel to sit on and a blanket to wrap around you and your loved one, then prepare for deep, meaningful conversations beneath the vast, shimmering heavens.

 Best Stargazing Spots in Australia: Queensland